kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     resolves an absent policy to `Basic` and whose callback defaults an unset gang `minCount` to `spec.parallelism` (clamped to `>= 1`).
   3. Invoke `NewBuilder(item, BuildOptions{Owner: <controllerRef to Job>, AllowedPolicies: ...,
-    AllowedDisruptionModes: ...}).BuildWorkload(ctx)`.
+    AllowedDisruptionModes: ...}).BuildWorkload()`.
 The controller-owner `OwnerReference` makes
     the emitted `Workload` GC with the Job.

-For a delegated non-root `PodGroup` or an update against a discovered `Workload`, the controller uses `NewBuilderFromExistingWorkload(workload, BuildOptions{...})` so it recompiles against the already-persisted template instead of re-deriving it from scratch.
+For a delegated non-root `PodGroup`, an update against a controller-owned `Workload`, or a `PodGroup` recreated on resume, the controller uses `NewBuilderFromExistingWorkload(workload, BuildOptions{...})` so it recompiles against the already-persisted template instead of re-deriving it from scratch.

 #### API Validation via the `workloadbuilder` Library

 `spec.scheduling` is validated in three complementary layers, all self-contained:

 1. **Declarative validation (DV) on the building blocks** owns the structural rules and most of the immutability.
-Because the `batch` API embeds the versioned `scheduling.k8s.io/v1alpha3` building blocks directly, their DV markers apply unchanged.
+Because the `batch` API embeds the versioned `scheduling.k8s.io/v1` building blocks directly, their DV markers apply unchanged.
 2. **Hand-written `batch` validation** covers the two cross-cutting rules DV cannot express:
    * `validateGangMinCount` rejects a gang `minCount` greater than `spec.parallelism`.
 A gang larger